uhh-lt/cam/README.md

 ### Elasticserach

 Preferably, Elasticsearch should also get it's own Dockerfile or should be build from a Docker-image with docker-compose.
-In order for the suggestions-feature to be able to run cross-origin resource sharing must be enabled all origins musst be allowed by adding
+In order for the suggestions-feature to be able to run, cross-origin resource sharing must be enabled all origins musst be allowed by adding

     http.cors.enabled: true
     http.cors.allow-origin: "*"

-to the elasticsearch.yml.
+to the `elasticsearch.yml`.
-With elasticsearch setup, the suggestion-feature's index can be created by running create_es-index_from_suggestions.py in `/cam/src/Backend/create_suggestoins_index/` or by extracting `es-nodes.tar.gz` to elasticsearchs's default nodes location, which is `/var/lib/elasticsearch/`.
+With elasticsearch setup, the suggestion-feature's index can be created by running `create_es-index_from_suggestions.py` from `/cam/src/Backend/create_suggestoins_index/` or by extracting `es-nodes.tar.gz` to elasticsearchs's default nodes location, which is `/var/lib/elasticsearch/`.

 ## Deployment without Docker